 King Frederik Inn is within close proximity to everything in the area, including golf courses and boating and fishing at Lake Cachuma.
 Hotel Corque is a boutique hotel with a restaurant, a pool, and a hot tub.
 It’s near Santa Barbara wine country and Chumash Casino.

-- Best Things to do in East Bay, California
+- Things to Do in East Bay, California

 - Best Restaurants in Palm Springs